What to Expect During Your Puppy’s First Vet Visit

 When should your puppy’s first vet visit be?

-If you notice your puppy displaying illness symptoms such as vomiting, diarrhea, low appetite, increased thirst, watery eyes, or irritability, take your little buddy to the vet immediately.
+Also, if you notice your puppy displays illness symptoms such as vomiting, diarrhea, low appetite, increased thirst, watery eyes, or irritability, take your little buddy to the vet immediately.

 What do you bring to your puppy’s first vet visit?